Setting the default subscription plan by passing an URL parameter

 For the sake of security, the plugin doesn’t let anyone set the default subscription plan without your consent.

-You can give consent by implementing a short piece of code to approve the plan in the form of a Wordpress filter.
+You can give consent by implementing a short piece of code to approve the plan in the form of a WordPress filter.
 The code needs to be added to the functions.php file of your active Wordpress theme.

 This is the default implementation: